stefs92/Bengali-AI/index.md

 We can also experiment with different possible ways of training the network.
 The full dataset seems to large for Keras to handle simultaneously, so the way to train seems to be to split it into 4 pieces and train on each one separately for some number_of_epochs.
 It is possible that accuracy would increase if we reduce number_of_epochs and then repat the process many times - this way, the neural network would have a chance to look at the entire dataset before getting really good at predicting its subsets.

+Most importantly, we will experiment more with different neural network architectures and look for inspiration within the publicly available high-grade convolutional neural networks.

 <!-- For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). >